chrislies/Bike-Parking/README.md

 Bike Parking's mission is to make the bike/scooter commuting experience more convenient by reducing the hassle of trying to find a good spot to lock your vehicle.

+## Features

+- Save a spot
+- Report a spot
+- View reports for a spot
+- Navigational and routing to a spot
+- Request to add a new spot
+- Request to delete a spot

 ## Featured Technologies

 - Interactive map using [Leaflet](https://leafletjs.com/), [React-Leaflet](https://react-leaflet.js.org/)